Estimating the optimal time to perform a PET-PSMA exam in prostatectomized patients based on data from clinical practice: Introduction

-Since 2016, PET-PSMA has been available, a nuclear medicine survey that is currently one of the most sensitive tests for the early detection of locations of disease, but also quite expensive and complex.
-For this reason, it is crucial to optimize the benefit/risk ratio: patients should be referred to a PET-PSMA exam in case of BCR.
-Nevertheless, a single high value of PSA may not be sufficient evidence; instead, the kinetics and in particular the PSA doubling time (PSA-DT) are usually monitored over time to control the PSA evolution.
-According to literature, \cite{PSADT6month} data a PSA-DT<6 months, together with a thorough clinical examination of the patient stage and conditions, should be used as an indication to perform a PET-PSMA exam.
-The estimation of the optimal time to perform such an examination is still an open problem hugely discussed in the literature.
-Some authors simply model the PSA evolution over time trying to link it to tumor progression \cite{slate1997changepoint,hirata2012quantitative}, distinguishing between patients with and without disease \cite{carter1992longitudinal,proust2009development}, or accounting of the impact of aging on its evolution \cite{pearson1991modeling}.
+Currently, the most used indicator of BCR is the PSA Doubling Time (PSA-DT) which is usually monitored over time to control the PSA evolution \cite{PSADT6month}.
+This indicator is calculated using only the last two measurements available for the patient analyzed.
+According to literature \cite{PSADT6month}, a PSA-DT$<$6 months, together with a thorough clinical examination of the patient stage and conditions, should be used as an indication to perform a PET-PSMA exam.
+Some authors model the PSA evolution over time trying to link it to tumor progression \cite{slate1997changepoint,hirata2012quantitative}, distinguishing between patients with and without disease \cite{carter1992longitudinal,proust2009development}, or accounting of the impact of aging on its evolution \cite{pearson1991modeling}.
 Other work mainly focuses on the PET examination \cite{fossati2019emerging} or on the correlation between PSA levels and PET results \cite{pereira2019correlation}.
-Finally, some researches link PSA kinetics and tumor recurrence \cite{proust2009development}, whereas other authors try to find out the optimal time of PET-PSMA \cite{luiting2020optimal} regardless of the kinetics of PSA.
+Finally, some researchers link PSA kinetics and tumor recurrence \cite{proust2009development}, whereas other authors try to determine the optimal time of PET-PSMA \cite{luiting2020optimal} regardless of the kinetics of PSA.
+Our work combines many aspects of all these papers into an overall joint statistical model \cite{verbeke,joint,duchateau2008frailty}, and exploits its structure to make predictions.
+While other approach propose to model either the PSA and the potential resurgences (see, for example, \cite{slate1997changepoint,hirata2012quantitative,pearson1991modeling}), or the predicting the probability of PET-PSMA positive results (\cite{fossati2019emerging,luiting2020optimal}), we propose a joint model that combines both aspects to improve the accuracy of the estimates.
+We base our model construction on the joint-model idea proposed by \cite{proust2009development}, in which the authors model the risk of resurgence for a cohort of patients who underwent radiotherapy.
+They assume that patients after radiotherapy can be divided into classes and that PSA and the risk of recurrence are independent given the latent class membership.
+The probability that a subject belongs to a class is related to the covariates through a multinomial logistic regression model, with parameters estimated using the maximum likelihood approach.
+Differently from \cite{proust2009development}, we link the PSA and the results of the PET-PSMA through a latent description of the true PSA level, which is defined as a patient-specific functional form.
+Our aims are also different since, by analyzing a dataset from an observational study on prostatectomized patients, we want to develop a methodology that can be generalized to improve the standard of care and be used to predict and provide a measure of uncertainty regarding the optimal time to perform the PET-PSMA exam.